-- Does the policy issue have a disproportionate impact on low-income and/or economically marginalized populations?
+- Does the policy issue have a significant or disproportionate impact on low-income and/or economically marginalized populations?

 - Does the intervention improve or increase access to resources and choices for low-income and/or economically marginalized populations?

-- Is the policy issue an issue that, if unaddressed, could lead people to fall into poverty or exacerbate the likelihood of economic marginalization?
+- Is the policy issue an issue that, if unaddressed, could lead people to fall into poverty?